-There are two potential problems with a very low steam generator level.
-First, as the water inventory in the steam generator falls the capacity as a heat sink for the reactor is also reduced and this is obviously an undesirable trend.
+Secondly, as the water inventory in the steam generator falls the capacity as a heat sink for the reactor is also reduced and this is obviously an undesireable trend.

-Secondly, if the level in the steam generator falls any further the tube bundle will be uncovered and dry out will occur.
-The reduced heat transfer area immediately impairs the heat transfer across the tubes causing HT temperature and pressure changes which will be discussed in Module 8.
+Thirdly, if the level in the steam generator falls any further the tube bundle will be uncovered and dry out will occur.
 The dissolved solids existing in the steam generator will "bake out" on the tube surfaces and impede future heat transfer.